danielabar/meblog/src/markdown/reimagining-technical-interviews.md

   - "Solving a Python Interview Question in Ruby"
 ---

 As I navigate the job search process anew, I'm struck by how sub-optimal technical interviewing has become.
 Despite my extensive experience spanning over two decades in software engineering, I've encountered practices that seem disconnected from the real-world demands of our profession.
-This post will delve into the shortcomings of current technical interview methods, explore why they fail to capture true engineering talent, and propose more effective alternatives.
+This post will delve into the shortcomings of current technical interview methods, explore why they fail to capture true engineering skill, and propose more effective alternatives.

 ## Live Coding Round